-When using Design Master Electrical to calculate arc-flash values, you must specify the trip time for the breakers.
-These values are based upon the time-current curve for the specific breakers that will be installed in your project.
+When using Design Master Electrical or Electrical RT to calculate arc-flash values, you must specify the trip time for the breakers.

 For each piece of equipment, locate the upstream overcurrent protection (OCP).
 This OCP needs to be outside the equipment.
 For example, do not use the main breaker for the panel.
 Instead, use the breaker in the panel upstream.